glasnt/blog/_posts/2016-11-25-on-emoji-and-display-issues.md

 Although, the AV team got a wonderful version.

-And the MC for my talk got *another* version, which meant she introduced my talk as "The Power, lightning bolt, and responsibility, square, of unicode adoption, square". &ltg;
+And the MC for my talk got *another* version, which meant she introduced my talk as "The Power, lightning bolt, and responsibility, square, of unicode adoption, square". &lt;3